ufcg-lsd/asperathos/docs/quick-start.md

     print(content)
 ```

-The recommended approach is a little more complex, and consists of the application managing `redis` three redis queues: `main`, `processing` and `results`.
+The recommended approach is a little more complex, and consists of the application managing three `redis` queues: `main`, `processing` and `results`.
 See our in-depth [information view](job-item-flow.md) on how to deal with this for more insights.

 ### 3.2.
 Creating a requirements file: